aaron-michaux/rotten-stars/README.md

 # rotten-stars
-Scapes audience reviews from Rotten Tomatoes, so that you can check their math.
+Scrapes audience reviews from Rotten Tomatoes, so that you can check their math.

 # Example